captn3m0/codechef/_problems/medium/COINCHNG.md

 the answer will be at most 40000000

-Time limit is 3 seconds./>/>
+Time limit is 3 seconds.

 ### Subtask 4 (20 points):

 the answer will be at most 40000000

-Time limit is 3 seconds./>
+Time limit is 3 seconds.

 ### Subtask 5 (20 points):

  *No special constraints*

-Time limit is 0.3 seconds./>
+Time limit is 0.3 seconds.

 ### Sample Input